I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_pd_buffer.md

 </tr>
 </table>

-`NextPartialPDBuffer`

-A pointer to the next partial <b>PD_BUFFER</b> structure in the queue.

-`NextPDBuffer`

-A pointer to the next <b>PD_BUFFER</b> structure in the queue.

-`PDClientContext`

-The client and the provider are not allowed to modify this field.
-If a client has allocated the <b>PD_BUFFER</b> with a non-zero value for      ClientContextSize, then the PDClientContext refers to a buffer size      of ClientContextSize.
-Otherwise, this field is NULL.

-`PDClientContextSize`

-When this value is non-zero, it is the size of the buffer pointed to by PDClientContext.
-    The value of this field must only be modified by the platform.
-The platform does not change the value of this field after the <b>PD_BUFFER</b> allocation.

-`PDClientReserved`

-Reserved for system use.
-Do not use.
+`DataStart`

+This field denotes where the packet starts relative to the original starting address of the allocated data buffer.
+The provider must never modify this field.
+The provider adds this value to the
+    DataBufferDmaLogicalAddress value to derive the actual
+    target DMA address for packet reception/transmission.
+For example, the target DMA address value in the hardware receive/transmit descriptor must be set to DataBufferDmaLogicalAddress+DataStart when a <b>PD_BUFFER</b>
+    is posted to a receive/transmit queue.

+`DataLength`

+The length of the this packet or partial packet data.

 ## Remarks
 If an L2 packet is represented by multiple <b>PD_BUFFER</b> structures, the first <b>PD_BUFFER</b>